dmin0763/SmiteRandomizer/README.md

 ## Updating:
  The Resources folder can be downloaded separately from the rest of the program and will be updated whenever necessary.
 Just replace the folder and make sure it stays within the SmiteRandomizer folder.
+Background color can be changed with bg.txt.
+Default is #c9b597

 ## Other:
  If you wish to update/modify any resources yourself, God information can be found